 A former stately home in the County Antrim port town of Larne, Drumalis has been a residence of the Sisters of the Cross and Passion Order since 1930.
 Despite being in a semi-urban area the site includes acres of woodland, wildflower-rich meadows and our magnificent Victorian walled garden, which has been unused for vegetable production for more than three decades due to the presence of a garden centre in it.

 Come see us at Jubilee farm

 We’re working within the existing footprint of the walled garden to return it to full agricultural production, while also maximising space for nature and people too.
-We’re gradually developing our range of activities on-site, and hope to be open to the public on Fridays and Saturday from summer 2018, but have plenty of things going on from January 2018.
+We’re gradually developing our range of activities on-site, and have plenty of things going on from January 2018.

 MONTHLY COMMUNITY VOLUNTEER DAY

 Come to our monthly community volunteer day on the 4th Saturday of each month, 2 – 4 pm (and pop-up cafe 1 to 5 pm from January 2018)

 Book a tour for your group (min.
 5 people) and learn about the history and natural history of one of Northern Ireland’s best kept secrets